gunjannandy/comicMaker/README.md

 ### Short term

 - Download only selected chapters from each book (`config.json` file should take that data)
-- Right now it can only download books from [MangaLike](http://mangalike.net/) which are divided only in chapters, not volumes.
+- Right now it can only download books from [Manga Like](http://mangalike.net/) which are divided only in chapters, not volumes.
 It should also be able to download if the book contains "Volumes".

 ### Long term